-- a) (military) airport facilities, infrastructure and equipment

 - b) (military) personnel operating the airport

 - c) (military) aircraft

 - d) (military) passengers and air cargo

 - e) negative impact on the operations.

-Based on the requirement for a certain level of safety and security in the military aviation environment related to the applicable regulations, the security oriented approach for processing air cargo, mail, luggage and passengers must fit the needs of the operations.
+Based on the requirement for a certain level of safety and security in the military aviation

 Measures must always meet the minimum requirements for the military air shipment security environment (peacetime, crisis, operations), where technical or other means may be used as screening method to identify passengers that are not acceptable for carriage and/or detect prohibited articles.